AdobeDocs/analytics.fr-FR/help/implement/js-implementation/c-variables/configuration-variables.md

 |---|---|---|---|
 | N/D | N/D | Chemins &gt; Entrées et sorties &gt; Liens de sortie | "" |

-La variable *`linkExternalFilters`* est une variable facultative utilisée conjointement *`linkInternalFilters`* pour déterminer si un lien est un lien de sortie.
-On désigne sous le nom de lien de sortie tout lien qui permet à un visiteur de quitter votre site.
+La variable  variable is an optional variable used in conjunction with  to determine whether a link is an exit link. *`linkExternalFilters`**`linkInternalFilters`* On désigne sous le nom de lien de sortie tout lien qui permet à un visiteur de quitter votre site.
 Le lien apparaît dans le rapport des liens de sortie, que la fenêtre cible soit une fenêtre contextuelle ou qu’il s’agisse de la fenêtre existante.
 Le suivi des liens de sortie est effectué uniquement si la variable *`trackExternalLinks`* is set to 'true.'
-Les filtres dans *`linkExternalFilters`* et *`linkInternalFilters`* ne sont pas sensibles à la casse.
+The filters in  and  are case insensitive.*`linkExternalFilters`**`linkInternalFilters`*

 >[!NOTE]
 >
->Si vous ne souhaitez pas l'utiliser *`linkExternalFilters`*, supprimez-le ou définissez-le sur "".
+>If you don't want to use , delete it or set it to "".*`linkExternalFilters`*

-Les filtres sont répertoriés dans *`linkExternalFilters`* et *`linkInternalFilters`* s’appliquent par défaut au domaine et au chemin d’accès de n’importe quel lien.
-Si *`linkLeaveQueryString`* est défini sur "true", les filtres s’appliquent à l’intégralité de l’URL (domaine, chemin et chaîne de requête).
-Ces filtres sont toujours appliqués au chemin absolu de l’URL, même si un chemin relatif est utilisé comme valeur href.
+The filters list in  and  apply to the domain and path of any link by default. *`linkExternalFilters`**`linkInternalFilters`* If  is set to 'true,' the filters apply to the entire URL (domain, path, and query string). *`linkLeaveQueryString`* Ces filtres sont toujours appliqués au chemin absolu de l’URL, même si un chemin relatif est utilisé comme valeur href.

 La plupart des entreprises estiment que la variable *`linkInternalFilters`* leur confère suffisamment de contrôle sur les liens de sortie, rendant de ce fait inutile la variable *`linkExternalFilters`*.
 Using *`linkExternalFilters`* simply decreases the likelihood that an exit link is considered external.
 If *`linkExternalFilters`* has a value, then a link is considered only external if it does not match *`linkInternalFilters`* and does match *`linkExternalFilters`*.